BuddyForms/BuddyForms-EasyPin/readme.txt

 == Description ==

-With BuddyForms EasyPin you are able to create a nice user experiences.
-Add Maker to images and link to relevant posts.
+### Add Maker to images and link to relevant posts

-### Like Child and Parent Posts.
+Like Child and Parent Posts.
 Child and Parent Images.
+Create a Gallery of images and add related posts to this images as pins.

+### Like google places pins on maps or Facebook tagging.
-Create a Gallery of images and add maker pins of posts to this images.
-If the user hover over the image maker a popover will display information of th post.
+We use this technique for image to post or even image to image relationships.
+If the user clicks on an image maker a popover gets displayed with information of the post.
 You can decide what should be displayed in the popover and have full control over the template.

-### Its like Facebook People Tagging just for any Image.
+### Example
 We have build it for a customer in need of a tagging feature for tuning parts.
 They have a car community and want to enable there users to tag there tuning parts on the car images.

-You could use it to create interactive story a journals.
-Display relevant story to a Image or Products.
-IUts a powerfull tool for new and itutive desigsn not exist in wordpress like this before.
+You could use it to create interactive stories like a journals.
+Display relevant post to a images.

+### A powerful tool for new and intuitive design and user experiences

+---

+### Use Multiple Forms for different Pins Types
+Create Multiple forms for different Pins

+---

 ### BuddyForms Hook Fields Support
 You can use the BuddyForms Hook Fields extension to hook your galery into the single view of your posts

+---

 ### Template Tags Support
 Use buddyforms_easypin_gallery(); as template tag anywhere in your single template

+---

 We are exited to see what you are doing with BuddyForms Easy Pin.
 Please let us know ;) just write us a message!